 Given a specific expression in the program (of type Tree or Node), a checker may need to obtain its canonical string representation.
 This enables the checker to create an dependent type annotation that refers to it, or to compare to the string expression of an existing expression annotation.
-To obtain the string, first create a Receiver object by calling internalReprOf (AnnotationProvider, ExpressionTree) or internalReprOf (AnnotationProvider, Node).
-Then, call toString() on the Receiver object.
+To obtain the string, first create a JavaExpression object by calling fromTree(AnnotationProvider, ExpressionTree) or fromNode(AnnotationProvider, Node).
+Then, call toString() on the JavaExpression object.